Add a cluster to Scylla Manager¶

 --manager-useris a user name that will be created and configured on cluster nodes, by default it’s scylla-manager

 --manager-identity-fileis a path to identity file containing SSH private key for manager user, if there is no such file it will be created

 --discoverenables cluster node discovery, the command would take a single host and setup every node in the cluster

 If you encounter troubles setting up SSH connectivity to a node, use

 -v flag to show debug information.

-If you have setup SSH communication with the cluster as described in the previous section please continue to Add a cluster.
+If you have set up SSH communication with the cluster as described in the previous section, please continue to Add a cluster.
 If you have not used the script to establish SSH, you will need to create a connection manually.
-Note that exposing Scylla REST API may have a security consequences, if in doubt go to previous section.
+Note that exposing Scylla REST API may have security consequences.
+If in doubt, go to the previous section.

 SSH to a node.

 api_addressto the broadcast address.

 Drain the node (stop accepting writes and flush all tables).